 Manual resolution: Flag conflicts for human review

-Data moving between HubSpot and PostgreSQL should be encrypted.
+Encrypt data moving between HubSpot and PostgreSQL.
 Use HTTPS when connecting to HubSpot's API and enable SSL for PostgreSQL connections.
-This prevents unauthorized access to data during transmission.

-Follow the principle of least privilege by creating specific database roles and API credentials with only the permissions needed for synchronization.
-For example, if your sync only needs to read contact data, don't grant access to deal information.
+Create specific database roles and API credentials with only the permissions needed for synchronization.

 In PostgreSQL, create a dedicated user for the sync process with permissions limited to the relevant tables: